DePaul has eight traditional undergraduate colleges and schools based at two primary campuses in Chicago’s Loop and Lincoln Park neighborhoods.

 Awards and Rankings

-• In 2015 U.S. News & World Report ranked DePaul among the nation’s Most Innovative Schools.
+• In 2018, U.S. News & World Report ranked DePaul among the country’s best undergraduate Business programs.

 DePaul’s academic calendar operates on a quarter system.
 The three 10-week terms allow you to take fewer classes at a time but a greater variety of classes over the course of the year.